 Five finalists will be chosen from among the applicant pool based on the contents of their abstract and supplemental information.
 The finalists will be selected by a selection panel comprised of the executive officers and directors of the IADR Orthodontics Research Group.
-Finalists will present their research and complete for the award in a poster format on first day of the IADR meeting in Chengdu, China (June 23-26, 2021).
+Finalists will present their research and complete for the award in a poster format on first day of the IADR meeting in Boston, Massachusetts (July 21-24, 2021).

 The winner will be awarded $700 USD and a certificate of award.

 This new award program will require a minimum of three applicants for the competition to take place.
 Applicants may only apply to one competition sponsored by the Orthodontics Research Group.

 The following individuals are NOT eligible to apply to this competition (but may be listed as co-authors involved in the research): 1) Current officers of the IADR Orthodontics Research Group and/or 2) previous award winners of this awards program.

 Applicants must submit their abstract to the IADR General Session & Exhibition using standard abstract submission process, and the submission must adhere to the normal IADR abstract format.
 Please visit https://www.iadr.org/IADR/Meetings for more information.

 Applicants will need to check the box on the IADR online abstract application to specifically apply for this award.
 Please do not forget this step when you submit your abstract for the 2021 IADR/APR General Session.

 In addition to abstract submission on the IADR website, applicants must email the following 3 documents to the Immediate-Past President of the IADR Orthodontics Research Group on or before the abstract deadline: